simplesourcing/simplesagas/README.md

 This implementation uses the Kafka consumer / producer API as well as the streams API.

 This process enables the sagas with long running processes that are executed asynchronously and that have external effects.

+It does not currently have [back-pressure](https://www.reactivemanifesto.org/glossary#Back-Pressure) support.
+However it should be reasonably straightforward to add this in future.

 #### Http Action Processor